seanorourke7/taped/README.md

 The website is kept clean, with good flow and simple color contrasts.
 The logo is red and black and I have used that theme throughout the site to keep it uniform and accessible.
 I have made the white text areas slightly transparant to reduce the sharpness of the white and give a more pleasing appearance to the user.

 A simple logo again of red and black lettering, is used as a header.
 It's simple and effective design is eye catching and easily recogniseable.
+This logo is used as the default image field for products that don't have an image uploaded.

 ![lucatpaed logo](static/media/LOGO.png)